abhiguptame/Microservices-Design-Patterns/README.md

 - Build contracts
 - Implement contracts
 - Maintain passivity as long as client is needed

-## Cloud Native
-- Architectural style
-- Designed to facilitate operating in the cloud
-- Focuses on portable and scalable applications
-- Can be run in single datacenter

 ## Atomic Transaction Microservices:
 - Gurantee atomicity, consistency, isolation, durability (ACID) transactions across domains.